What is fascia?

 - Detailed information about the Rolfing theory and process: rolfingstudiotoronto/the-basic-ten-series

-- Rolf Institute FAQ: www.rolf.org/rolfing_faq.php
+- Rolf Institute FAQ: www.rolf.org/rolfing_faq.php and audio archive

 - Structural Integration: Origins and Development: ncbi.nlm.nih.gov/pmc/articles/PMC3162380